apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </em>
 </td>
 <td>
-<p>Name defines the name of the service.
-otherwise, it indicates the name of the service.
-Others can refer to this service by its name. (e.g., connection credential) Cannot be updated.</p>
+<p>Specifies the name of the service.
+This name is used by others to refer to this service (e.g., connection credential).
+Note: This field cannot be updated.</p>
 </td>
 </tr>
 <tr>